 Do you remember the time when you were still capable of buying a toilet plunger without consulting the reviews on Amazon?
 Well, I for sure don’t.
 The last time I bought one I diligently read the reviews before making a decision.

-Partly because reviews are so readily available right during the buying process.
-But partly also because we humans tend to rely on reviews by other humans.
-That is the power of user-generated content.
+Partly because reviews are so readily available throughout the buying process.
+But partly also because we as humans tend to rely on reviews by other humans.
+And therein lies the power of user-generated content.

 Read on to learn more about:

 - Different types of user-generated content

 - The psychology behind creating and sharing content